robertvokac/time-calc/Readme.md

 Time Calc is a desktop application used to track the remaining time until the end of some activity - like working hours.

-_Time Calc is written in Java programming language and using the Swing framework._
+_Time Calc is written in Java programming language and uses the Swing framework._

 ![Tux, the Linux mascot](images/screenshot.png)
 ## Usage